NaitLee/PHFS/README.md

 - To use in QPython 3L on Android:
   - Put repo into folder `/sdcard/qpython/projects3`, ensure folder is not nested.
+  - Follow trial steps, prepare all required files.
   - Rename `run.py` to `main.py`.
   - In QPython 3L app, go to Programs, in Projects tab, select repo name then run.

 ### Files

-- `test.py`: Run a server for testing, debugging.
-It also contains werkzeug's reload feature.
 - `run.py`: Run a simple server.
 Has no debug feature, but works on [pypy](https://www.pypy.org/) on aarch64 architecture.
 - `hfs.ini`: Some configs, like port, are here.
 Currently you can set a base path as the root dir of served pages, also can set upload-allowed paths.
+- `hash.py`: Hash a password by executing this directly.

+- `test.py`: Run a server for testing, debugging.
+It also contains werkzeug's reload feature.
 - `_test_macro.py`: Run & test a macro, by entering as argv1 in commandline.

-- `cfgLib.py`: The `Config` object is inside this file.
+- `cfgLib.py`: The `Config` and `Account` object is inside this file.
-- `classesLib.py`: Some useful `class`es are here.
+- `classesLib.py`: Some useful classes are here.
 - `helpersLib.py`: Some useful functions are here.
 - `mimeLib.py`: Manages MIME types.
 Get a defined MIME type with something like `mimeLib.getmime('*.html')`.
 You can define your own MIMEs in `mime.ini`.
 - `scriptLib.py`: When executing a macro/symbol, usually functions in this file will be called.
 - `serverLib.py`: Defines a WSGI application, which acts like original HFS.
 - `tplLib.py`: The template is interpreted by this.
+- `hashLib.py`: Classes inside can hash passwords from/to base-hash/token-hash.